colorful mural in Cartagena Colombia

 Cartagena isn’t just about Colonial architecture or lounging on beaches (though I’ll get to that, don’t worry).
 From exploring ancient fortresses and museums to bars, restaurants, boat tours, and salsa dancing, you will not be bored.

-Cartagena has so much to offer regardless of your preferences; anyone from history buffs, foodies, adventure seekers, and party animals will be happy with something here.
+Cartagena has much to offer regardless of your preferences; anyone from history buffs, foodies, adventure seekers, and party animals will be happy with something here.

 So, let me quickly introduce you to my list of 11 unforgettable things to do and adventures that will give you the full Cartagena experience.